HeloiseMuller/RepeatModeler/README.md

   `awk '/^>/ {print($0)}; /^[^>]/ {print(toupper($0))}' genome.fa > genome_up.fa`

    If no LTR were retrieved with the LTRPipeline, no need to go further.
-One can simply used the outputs of RepeatModeler.
+One can simply use the outputs of RepeatModeler.
    Otherwise, run the script `ReSartLTRStruct.pl` as follow:

    `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_ -database database -o outputDirectory`